 Geography

-This tradition is prevalent in Northern Latgale: in the regions of Balvi, Baltinava, Rugaji, and Vilaka.
+This tradition is prevalent in Northern Latgale: in the regions of Balvi, Baltinava, Rugāji, and Viļaka.
 It can be found throughout Latgale with varying degrees of intensity and local variation.

 Community

-In each of the 19 parishes of Northern Latgale and the towns of Balvi and Vilaka, at least one singing group practices psalm singing in the 21st century.
+In each of the 19 parishes of Northern Latgale and the towns of Balvi and Viļaka, at least one singing group practices psalm singing in the 21st century.

 Read more